pedroabreu0/pedroabreu0.github.io/index.md

 The summer of '19 I have been an intern at [Galois Inc.](https://galois.com/)

-Before starting my PhD I was an intern at [Sifive](https://www.sifive.com/) under [Murali Vijayaraghavan](http://people.csail.mit.edu/vmurali/).
+Before starting my PhD in '18 I was an intern at [Sifive](https://www.sifive.com/) under [Murali Vijayaraghavan](http://people.csail.mit.edu/vmurali/).
 Worked on the formalization of the floating point unit using [Coq](https://coq.inria.fr/) and [Kami](http://plv.csail.mit.edu/kami/).